How to select an objective function using information theory: Overfitting Bias

 \section{Overfitting Bias}

-The convergence between conditional entropy and log-likelihood (Equation \ref{eq.equivalence}) only holds when the log-likelihood is evaluated ``out of sample,'' meaning the data used to estimate the log-likelihood were not also used to estimate the model parameters, which include the parameters of the likelihood itself (e.g., $\sigma$ in $\ell_2$).
-Otherwise, the log-likelihood is biased, which is known as overfitting \cite{Burnham_2002_MMI2}.
+The convergence of log-likelihood, $\ell$, to conditional entropy ($H$, Equation \ref{eq.equivalence}) only holds when $\ell$ is evaluated ``out of sample,'' meaning the data used to estimate $\ell$ were not also used to estimate the model parameters, which include the parameters of the likelihood itself (e.g., $\sigma$ in $\ell_2$).
+Otherwise, our estimate of $\ell$ will be biased, which is known as overfitting \cite[pp. 60--64]{Burnham_2002_MMI2}.
 Various approaches to correcting that bias give rise to well-known information criteria like AIC, BIC, and others \cite{Akaike_1974, Schwarz_1978}.

 Information criteria are difficult or impossible to compute for certain classes of models, notably deep neural networks \cite{Watanabe_2010}, so in practice, cross-validation is widely used to estimate the unbiased log-likelihood.
-But cross-validation is also costly---data are either omitted or else multiple calibrations are performed on different subsets--- and in many cases unnecessary for selecting an objective.
+But cross-validation is also costly: Data are either omitted or else multiple calibrations are performed on different subsets.
+When selecting an objective, however, cross-validation is usually unnecessary.
+Objective functions tend to have relatively few parameters, so overfitting is negligible, and their parameters are often independent, which is assumed by many information criteria.
+Even for dependent parameters, information criteria give a good approximation when the parameters are few enough.

-When evaluating objectives, the risk of overfitting tends to be less severe, because the overfitting bias increases with the number of parameters and diminishes with the number of observations {(refer to \ref{appendix_bic})}.
-In our experiment, the model structure is fixed ---the model always incurs the same overfitting penalty--- so only the bias from the objective parameters affects their relative likelihoods.
-Objective functions typically have very few parameters--- $\ell_2$ has only $\sigma$--- so they have less potential to overfit the data.
-Given a large dataset, the ``in sample'' log-likelihood may suffice for evaluating objectives; {\ref{appendix_bic}} provides some additional intuition about gauging the potential for overfitting.
-However, if the model structure is also being optimized during the experiment, then cross-validation may be necessary.

-{ In part because objectives typically have relatively few parameters, so the overfitting bias is minimal, and in many cases, those parameters are estimated independently so information criteria can correct for that bias.
-Even when that is violated, information criteria give an upper bound on the bias, which will tend to be small whenever $n>>k$, Consider AIC,